 The ideal candidate will be a superior writer; be ready to learn to translate complicated legal or technical topics for a variety of audiences; have the ability to remain professional and impartial while working in a complex environment; and an eagerness to learn and explore the implications of new technology applications.
 The Policy Fellow will interact regularly with leading senior figures in government, corporations, academia, advocacy groups, and law firms.

 Importance of Fit

 We are looking for someone who is enthusiastic about exploring the nuances of privacy in society; helping stakeholders reach consensus on ethical norms, policies, and business practices to address new privacy challenges; and the ability to thrive in a rapidly evolving policy environment.
-An ideal candidate will be able to maintain order and solve problems with creativity, determination, and collaboration.
-An interest in deep legal research, including federal, state, local, and tribal laws, is strongly preferred.

 - Strong academic record, participation in professional/volunteer activities, subject matter expertise in the relevant skills;

 - Demonstration of interpersonal qualities that show support for colleagues, peers, and a broader community;

 - Ability to work in a highly collaborative team environment; and